-You may be familiar with commercial lending and finance, but if you don’t know much about the smaller niche industry of equipment leasing don’t feel bad – neither did many of Odessa’s employees when they first joined the company.
+You may be familiar with commercial lending and finance, but if you don’t know much about the smaller niche industry of equipment leasing don’t feel bad; neither did many Odessa employees when they first joined the company.

 With LeaseWave at its core, Odessa’s platform integrates lease and loan management, fleet administration, mobility, and detailed analytics into customer-friendly partner portals, garnering Odessa a coveted roster of clients and more Equipment Leasing and Finance Association (ELFA) Operations and Technology Excellence Awards than any other company.

-“When we’re hiring we don’t necessarily put a huge emphasis on leasing experience because it’s such niche experience,” explains Amaya.
-“We instead focus on looking at our employee profiles – what are some of the factors that stood out, what are the companies they came from, and educational experience.”
+“When we are hiring we don’t necessarily put a huge emphasis on leasing experience because it is such niche experience”, explains Amaya.
+“We instead focus on looking at our employee profiles – what are some of the relevant factors that stood out, what are the similarities in companies they came from, and educational experience.”

-While most of Odessa’s global teams work out of the company’s Bangalore, India offices, the company’s HQ is in Philadelphia and they are preparing to move into a new and bigger space (also at Two Liberty Place), one that will accommodate an anticipated doubling of staff within about two years.
+While most of Odessa’s global teams work out of the company’s Bangalore, India offices, the company’s HQ is in Philadelphia and they recently moved into a new and bigger space (also at Two Liberty Place), that will accommodate an anticipated doubling of staff within about two years.

 “I think we’ve matured as an organization in the last five years; we’ve grown into our own.
 Five years ago our brand wasn’t as well known as it is today and now we’re more confident as an organization.
 We’ve signed name-brand clients and that in itself brings confidence.”Madhu Natarajan CEO and Co-Founder

 “You hear a lot about company culture but it’s hard to say where that actually forms, and I think the talent acquisition is a big part of that here.
 Retaining people who promote that positive culture is very important as well.
 Everyone’s very, very easy to talk to and they’ll definitely help you if you have an issue with anything.”Colin Quinn Business Analyst